Runneth-Over-Studio/GopherWoodEngine/readme.md

 - The engine renderer requires the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/), which provides validation layers and command-line tools for shader compilation.
 	- The 'VULKAN_SDK' environment variable expected to be set during installation and is required by the build.
 - The Build project must be run at least once prior to launching other projects to ensure necessary shaders are compiled and embedded into the engine runtime.
-	- The Build project uses the [Cake](https://cakebuild.net/) (C# Make) as the build orchestrator and can be launched from your IDE or via script.
+	- The Build project uses [Cake](https://cakebuild.net/) (C# Make) as the build orchestrator and can be launched from your IDE or via script.

 		- On OSX/Linux run:
 		```bash